Mmo-kali/mmo-kali.github.io/_posts/2022-06-09-how_python_made.md

+---
+title: How Python Was Made?
+published: true
+---

 # How Python Was Made

 Guido Van Rossum was born in the Netherlands in 1956.
 After receiving an electronics kit for his 10th birthday, he began constructing circuits as a hobby.
 From a young age, he was fascinated by mathematics and technology.
 He would later attend the University of Amsterdam, earning a Master’s in Mathematics and Computer Science.